 Throughout its past, Mexico has never developed strong anti-gay practices or legal systems and there are many gay-friendly spots in Mexico.

 Muxes are often gender-fluid, meaning one cannot label them as strictly male or female.
-To make things simpler, muxes are born male but have physical and behavioural features classified as female.
+To make things simpler, muxes are born male but have physical and behavioral features classified as female.
 Some decide to marry a woman and raise children while others prefer male partners.

 Draw me queer in Tokyo, Japan